 Vending Machine Market Challenges

-But it certainly has its challenges.
+Though a great revenue sidestream, the vending machine industry certainly has its challenges.
 Many of the best locations for machines are already saturated.
 New machines are expensive, leading many first-times to explore used machines.
-But businesses do not want old machines on their premises.
+But, businesses do not want old machines on their premises.

 It’s somewhat of a dog-eat-dog world out there, with one survey finding that the average owner had 13 machines, each grossing $309 per month.
 Many vending machine owners will tell you that a lot of it comes down to the main rule of real estate: location, location, location!

 In any case, getting into the best practices of placing and servicing vending machines is a story for a different day.
-We are here to talk about the vending machine credit card reader.
+We are here to talk about the vending machine credit card reader and how it will benefit your business.

-Some of the more bizarre product offerings are live crabs ($4), Beluga caviar ($500), engagement rings ($800), and a dozen earthworms for fishing ($3.50).
-But aside from these interesting product lines, most are “full-line” machines selling standard snack food.
+Some of the more bizarre product offerings include live crabs, Beluga caviar, engagement rings, and a dozen earthworms for fishing.
+But, aside from these interesting product lines, most are “full-line” machines selling standard snack food.

 You may see the need for a vending machine card reader with big-ticket items.
 After all, consumers typically do not carry around enough cash to buy Beluga caviar.
 But do you need a card vending machine for everyday staples that cost just a few dollars?